jhpyle/docassemble/_docs/config.md

 older system, set the `analytics id` to the "tracking ID" (beginning with `UA-`).

+It is possible to use both a `UA-` and `G-` ID at the same time if `analytics id` refers to a list of IDs.

+{% highlight yaml %}
+google:
+  analytics id:
+    - G-9876543210
+    - UA-77777777-1
+{% endhighlight %}

 The [pageview] events that **docassemble** sends will record a view on an artificial path.
 For example, suppose you have the following
 question: